hotwinter/CTF-simple-writeups/picoCTF2013/First_Contact/README.md

   Viewing on Cloudshark The longest length one gives

-  NEW LOCATI
-ON COORDINATES:
-37 14'06"N 115 4
+  `NEW LOCATION COORDINATES: 37 14'06"N 115 48'40"W..NEW LOCATION INFO: LOCKED..NEW LOCATION UPDATE COMPLETE`
-8'40"W..NEW LOCA
-TION INFO: LOCKE
-D..NEW LOCATION
-UPDATE COMPLETE

 * Answer: